pusher/crank/man/crankctl.1.md

 Used to start a new process.
 Once ready, crank terminates the old process.
 If the startup fails, crank leaves the old process running and untouched.

+`-cwd PATH`
+  Directory name to run the command under.

 `-start SEC`
   Sets the start timeout of the process in seconds.